IanKamweru/Electron-Microscope-Lab-DB/design-doc.md

 # **Beneski Electron Microscope Lab Database Project**
 Developed by: **Ian Kamweru, Guilherme Santos, Abdul Rauf, & Arjun Kejriwal**

 ## **Background & Project Statement**
-The Beneski Scanning Electron Microscope Lab  has about 2 TB of images and point data collected from rocks around the world taken on light microscopes and scanning electron microscopes that need to be wrangled.
+The Beneski Scanning Electron Microscope Lab faces the challenge of managing a substantial dataset comprising approximately 2 terabytes of images and point data originating from geological specimens collected worldwide.
+These data encompass a wide array of samples, ranging from microscopic rock formations to intricate mineral structures, all meticulously captured using both light microscopes and advanced scanning electron microscopes.

-All of the data is stored on a TrueNAS Scale server and comes from four different sources (2 microscopes and 2 mineralogic software) hence the data needs to be consolidated.
-A database will help lab users quickly access all their sample data regardless of the source confusion-free.
+All of the data is stored on a TrueNAS Scale server encompassing the output from two distinct microscopes and two specialized mineralogic software.
+There is a need for a cohesive data management system that will allow consolidation of data for each project's samples.
+This will help lab users access all their relevant sample data quickly from both microscopes and mineralogic software streamlining their user experience.

-Enhancing the user experience of lab users will support research across natural science fields at Amherst College and the Five Colleges.
+The successful implementation of this database will not only benefit the Beneski Scanning Electron Microscope Lab but also contribute to the advancement of research endeavors across various natural science disciplines at Amherst College and the Five Colleges.

 ## **Proposed Solution**
-Our proposed solution entails setting up a PostgreSQL database hosted within a Docker container to store metadata on all the rock samples for a particular project.
-This database would help consolidate all the maps for the different samples including images and point data from mineralogic analysis.
+Our solution involves setting up a PostgreSQL database to store the lab projects' metadata with a React-based front-end allowing researchers to interact with the database.
+This database will streamline the consolidation of data including images obtained from the microscope, mineralogic analysis point data from various sources, and file paths representing the storage location in the TrueNas server.
+Additionally, a Node.js and Express.js API layer will facilitate communication between the front end and the database.

-We will surface the database through a React-based front-end to allow researchers to interact with the database.

-We will also have an API layer in Node JS and Express JS connecting the front end and back end.
+### User stories
+1. As a lab user, I want a system that automatically consolidates images and CSV files related to a specific rock sample so that I don't have to manually search through server folders.
+2. As a lab user, I want to access metadata associated with my project, such as project details, professor(s), etc.
+3. As a lab user, I want to be able to retrieve all files for all the samples within my project.
+4. As a lab user, I want to access metadata associated with each sample, such as sample location, etc.
+5. As a lab user, I want the ability to access all related images and CSV files for a specific sample.

 ## **ER Model**
 We have 4 entities:

-- Project: An abstraction of the research project at hand.
+1. **Project**: An abstraction of the research project at hand.
 Under a project, a researcher can have multiple rock samples under study.
-- Sample: A rock/mineral sample taken for the purpose of analysis.
+2. **Sample**: A rock/mineral sample taken for the purpose of analysis.
 We can have multiple analysis types performed on a sample.
-- Analysis: There are 4 types of analysis taken on a sample ie
+3. **Analysis**: There are 4 types of analysis taken on a sample ie

-    AxioImager - Full thin section images of the sample taken by the microscopes
+    - **AxioImager** - Full thin-section images of the sample taken by the microscopes

-    AxioScope - Small region of interest (ROI) inset maps taken on the light microscope to highlight a smaller section for analysis
+    - **AxioScope** - Small region of interest (ROI) inset maps taken on the light microscope to highlight a smaller section for analysis

-    OxfordSEM - Full thin section heat maps showing where there is a lot (bright) and a little (dark) of an element of interest.
+    - **OxfordSEM** - Full thin-section heat maps of an element of interest.
 Point data in the form of CSV files are also exported to represent the mapping of all elements in the sample.

-    ZeissSEM - Point data on the elemental composition of each element in the sample.
+    - **ZeissSEM** - Point data on the elemental composition of each element in the sample generated by mineralogic software.
-- Map: A map is either an image taken from the microscopes in .tif or .czi format from the AxioImager and AxioScope, or point data in .csv or .txt format from mineralogic analysis software, ZeissSEM and OxfordSEM.
+4. **Map**: A map is either an image taken from the microscopes in .tif or .czi format from the AxioImager and AxioScope, or point data in .csv or .txt format from mineralogic analysis software, ZeissSEM and OxfordSEM.

 ![ER Model](./res/ER-model.png)